 You have some decisions to make.
 We'll be right there to help.

-Plus, our Down Payment Assistance Program can get you into a new home with as little as $0 down at closing, while our VA Loan Program offers the lowest VA rates in West Texas.
+Plus, our Down Payment Financial Assistance Program can get you into a new home with as little as $0 down at closing, while our Veterans Affairs (VA) Loan Program offers the lowest VA interest rates in West Texas.

 How do you choose between all these attractive alternatives?
-Our friendly loan representatives are happy to explain all the details and help you make a choice that, just like your new house, you can happily live with for years to come.
+Our friendly mortgage loan officers are happy to explain all the details and help you make a choice that, just like your new house, you can happily live with for years to come.

-- This mortgage features a constant interest rate and monthly payments that never change.
+- This 30-Year Fixed Rate Mortgage features a constant interest rate and monthly payments that never change.

 - As a rule of thumb, it may be harder to qualify for fixed-rate loans than for adjustable rate loans.